lextoumbourou/notes/notes/permanent/Presizing.md

 cover: /_media/presizing-cover.png
 ---

-Pre-sizing is a technique for preparing images for training a network.
+Pre-sizing is a technique for preparing images for training a neural network.

-In standard image pipelines, we resize images to a size suitable for our network (i.e., 224x224) and then perform augmentations.
-This process results in degraded data and "spurious empty zones."
+In standard image pipelines, images are resized to a size suitable for our network (i.e., 224x224) and then augmented.
+This process results in empty regions and degraded data.

-If we instead resize the images to some smaller size that is well above our target (i.e., 460x460), then perform augmentations and then finally resize to our target image size, we can maximize our image quality.
+If we instead resize the images to some smaller size that is well above our target (i.e., 460x460), then perform augmentations including a target-sized crop, this gives us "spare margin," allowing for transforms without empty regions.

 [@howardDeepLearningCoders2020] *(pg.
 217-219)*